kaloyan-marinov/journal-keeper/README.md

       frontend $ npm start
       ```
       and a tab in your operating system's default web browser should open up and load the address localhost:3000/

-# Different options for serving our backend application

-TBD

 # Future plans